linode/docs/docs/guides/tools-reference/tools/how-to-write-vim-plugin/index.md

 #### Using an Interpreter

-1. Install the Vim package for Python 3:
+1. Install the Vim package for Python 3.

         pip3 install vim

 1. Add the Python code and the Vim `DefineWord` function to the `example-plugin.vim` file in the `autoload` directory.
 The Python code gives your plugin a function to fetch English word definitions from [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page).
-The Vim function gets the word under the user's cursor, and passes that to the Python function:
+The Vim function gets the word under the user's cursor and passes that to the Python function.

     {{< file "autoload/example-plugin.vim" vim >}}
 " [...]